liptk/spec/README.md

 <h3 align="center">NOTE THIS SPECIFICATION IS UNDER DEVELOPMENT!</h3>

-LIPTK goal's are to provide a opinionated, yet flexible specification for providing cryptographic primitives (ie. cleartext, ciphertext, signatures, etc) with a way to encode and decode them safely.
+LIPTK's goals are to provide a opinionated, yet flexible specification for providing cryptographic primitives (ie. cleartext, ciphertext, signatures, etc) with a way to encode and decode them safely.

 ## Why LIPTK?